 First of all, know what you want from your professional social media usage.
 Do you need to network with your peers so you can feel you’re part of a community, vent about shared problems and keep abreast of industry news?
 If so, Facebook (and Facebook groups in particular) is your friend.

 Do you want to use it for in-depth market research, prospecting for new business and growing and building your professional network?
-LinkedIn is the answer (you may want to download my LinkedIn for Linguists book – its content applies to most other freelancers, as well as individuals wanting to establish a reliable professional brand).
+LinkedIn is the answer (you may want to download my LinkedIn for Linguists book ).

 Are you mostly an audiovisual person?
 Try YouTube.
 YouTube is the world’s second largest search engine after Google, and if you are happy to talk in front of the camera and enjoy watching videos, it can be tremendously useful.
 Video content, just like audio content, is on the rise, so worth considering if it’s a medium you feel comfortable using.